Sri Lanka Navy: Marine battalion

 Sri Lankan Marines in an amphibious capabilities demonstration during the Sri Lanka Marine Corps Boot Camp graduation at Sri Lankan Naval Station Barana in Mullikulum, Sri Lanka, Feb.
 27, 2017.

-In 2016, the Sri Lanka Navy formed its first battalion of Marines specializing in amphibious warfare.
+In 2016, the Sri Lanka Navy formed its first battalion of Marines specialising in amphibious warfare.
 The unit started training under the assistance of the 11th Marine Expeditionary Unit of the United States Marine Corps in November 2016 and received further training from the Commando Regiment of Sri Lanka Army.

 The first group consisting of 164 Marines, consisting of 6 officers and 158 sailors, passed out on 27 February 2017 from Naval Base SLNS Barana in Mullikulam in a ceremony attended by the President Maithripala Sirisena, and the Commander of the Navy Vice Admiral Ravindra Wijegunaratne alongside the tri-force Commanders and other senior officers.
 On July 29, 2017, Vice Admiral Wijegunarathna opened the new Marine Headquarters, SLNS Vidura in Sampoor, Trincomalee.

-Notable Personnel
+Notable personnel

 Parama Weera Vibhushanaya recipients

 The Parama Weera Vibhushanaya is the highest award for valour awarded in the Sri Lankan armed forces.
 Navy recipients include;